apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    HTTP/2 graceful shutdown for now.
 Stopping Traffic Server here means sending `traffic_server` a signal either by `bin/trafficserver stop` or `kill`.

+.. ts:cv:: CONFIG proxy.config.thread.max_heartbeat_mseconds INT 60
+   :unit: milliseconds

+   Set the maximum heartbeat in milliseconds for threads, ranges from 0 to 1000.

+   This controls the maximum amount of time the event loop will wait for I/O activity.
+   On a system that is not busy, this option can be set to a higher value to decrease the spin around overhead.
+If experiencing unexpected delays, setting a lower value should improve the situation.
+Note that this setting should only be used by expert system tuners, and will not be beneficial with random fiddling.

 Network
 =======